How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Getting Started

 Before getting into specifics about movements and exercises- It is important to emphasize that giving birth is similar to a major athletic endurance event (though perhaps magnified many times) in regard to the musculoskeletal/physiological response and recovery required.
+Muscles stretch up to 115% so there is some weakness and general feeling of loss of coordination with those muscles..but strength and function can improve.

 Let’s face it though… even early postpartum we have to lift and hold a baby, maybe pick up a toddler, squat and get up and down easily.
 There are some specific things you can do in the first few weeks postpartum (weeks 0-3) that will set you up for an easier recovery musculoskeletally and aid your return to normal activity/exercise.
-In this article we will go over: Easy Walking, Basic Strength Exercises, Gentle Mobility, and Abdominal Supports!
+In this article we will go over: Diaphragmatic Breathing, C-Section/Vaginal, Easy Walking, Basic Strength Exercises, Gentle Mobility, and Abdominal Supports!

 Please note that you do not have to do everything on this list, or complete every exercise every single day in order to recover.
 This is simply a guideline to be shaped to your personal health, energy levels, and abilities postpartum.
 There will be days you do nothing on this list, and that is totally normal and expected!